-If you have not already, you will want to begin to investigate and become connected to the Community Behavioral Health Services support network in your/your loved one’s community.
+If you have not already, you will want to begin to investigate and become connected to the Community Behavioral Health Services support network in your or your loved one’s community.
 This network will guide you to resources in your community that include social, vocational, housing and other support programs.
 In general, comprehensive community services are available to people who qualify for disability income or other public assistance.

 The National Alliance for Caregiving offers an excellent resource, Circle of Care: A Guidebook for Mental Health Caregivers (see the section on Community Services, beginning on page 30).

 Additionally, you may wish to review the Psychosocial Treatments page of NAMI’s website.
 Psychosocial treatments include different types of psychotherapy and social and vocational training, and aim to provide support, education and guidance to people with mental illness and their families.

 To find services in your community, contact your state or county behavioral health department or your local NAMI Affiliate.
 To find your nearest NAMI Affiliate, click on your state through the Find Your Local NAMI menu.